1. Introduction and Objectives

 -

-The web application serves as the user interface and manages the presentation of the game, including the display of questions, answers, and interactions with other components of the system.
+The web application acts as the user interface and manages the presentation of the game, including the display of questions, answers, and interactions with other system components.

 -